bitovi/academy/src/rxjs/0-basics.md

 ```
 @codepen

+When an observable _completes_, all of its subscribers are
+unsubscribed.
+This helps avoid memory leaks.

 > __NOTE:__ When the observable is subscribed,
 > the `1` value is published synchronously.
 Then
 > `'just after subscribe'` is logged.